Yichud in a taxi:

 It is permitted for a woman to take a cab with a male driver if any of the following apply:

 1. There are people or cars outside throughout the area that they will be driving, and it is possible for them to see into the car.

 2. There are three men, or four women in the car.

 3. Her husband is in the city that she is driving in and is on call with her throughout the ride.

 See Nitei Gavriel 43-44; “The laws of Yichud” Halachos 160-166

 See Igros Moshe Y.D.
-2/82 that at night, when it is difficult for the passebyers to see outside, although there is not a real prohibition of Yichud, nevertheless one is to be stringent when possible.
+2:82 that at night, when it is difficult for the people passing by to see outside, although there is not a real prohibition of Yichud, nevertheless one is to be stringent when possible.

 Igros Moshe ibid

 Nitei Gavriel 35:6 in name of Morei Horah